Flora Haines Loughead: Mining

 Her next career started in 1915 when she was sent to investigate the discovery of opals in Virgin Valley, Nevada, 400 miles from San Francisco.
 She was reporting for the San Francisco Chronicle but she decided to buy 15 claims years after homesteading on Sagebrugh Creek at the Green Fire Mine (Sinkakis- Gemstones of North America).
 In 1916, she gained financial backing from Mrs Gardiner Hammond and proceeded to mine at the location of the future Rainbow Ridge Mine.
 Loughead moved to Cedarville where she was school teacher and raised her sons around people.
 She mined for opals for the rest of her life until her son moved her out of her house on Sagebrush Creek Rd.
 She became known as the "Opal Queen" owning the Rainbow, Stonetree and Bonanza mines and the "Giant Tree" Opal Claim later renamed the Stone Tree.
 She sold the latter in about 1918 and concentrated on the Rainbow and Bonanza mines.

 Personal life

 Her first son Victor Loughead was a pioneer airman and wrote two books on flying.
 Allan and Malcolm were both involved in making aircraft and Allan particularly was involved with creating what would become the Lockheed Corporation.
-Flora married again when she was 53 (circa 1908) to a Mr. Guttierez.
+Flora married again when she was 53 (circa 1908) to a Mr. Gutierrez.

 Loughead died in 1943 and is buried at Mountain View Cemetery in Oakland, California.